BDRD-Genomics/MetaDetector/README.md

 ## Files

  - The bin directory contains the scripts required to run the pipeline
- - This README and DATABASE_README should be followed prior to use of MetaDetector
+ - This README and databases/README should be followed prior to use of MetaDetector
  - The md.yml file is used to create the conda environment

 ## SLURM